Chronic Hand or Wrist Pain? It Could be a Repetitive Motion Disorder

 • Splints that relieve pressure on the muscles and nerves.

-In more severe cases of Repetitive Motion Disorders, the hand doctor may recommend surgery to relieve the pain and other symptoms, and prevent permanent damage.
+In more severe cases of Repetitive Motion Disorders of the hand and wrist, the hand doctor may recommend surgery to relieve the pain and other symptoms, and prevent permanent damage.
+For example, many advanced cases of Carpal Tunnel Syndrome can only be relieved by carpal tunnel surgery.

 Hand Doctors’ Prognosis for Repetitive Motion Disorders

-Most individuals with Repetitive Motion Disorders can recover completely, as well as avoid re-injury, by changing how they perform repetitive movements, reducing the frequency, and getting proper physical therapy and exercise of the affected limbs.
+The good news is that most individuals with RMDs can recover completely, as well as avoid re-injury, if they work with a qualified and experienced hand doctor like Uzma Rehman, DO in the Bloomfield Hills area.
+By changing how they perform repetitive movements, reducing the frequency of the task causing the RMD, and getting proper physical therapy and exercise of the affected limbs, full recovery is a possibility if caught early.

-However, without proper treatment, Repetitive Motion Disorders can result in permanent injury and complete loss of function in the affected area(s).
+However, without proper treatment, Repetitive Motion Disorders of the hand and wrist can result in permanent injury and eventually lead complete loss of function in the affected area(s).

 Top Bloomfield Hills Hand Doctor

-If you are suffering from an injury or pain in your fingers, wrist, elbow or arm, contact board certified hand Clarkston area hand surgeon Doctor Rehman for a comprehensive evaluation and consultation.
-As with most medical conditions, early detection, awareness, and a prevention or treatment plan is the most effective way to combat the effects of conditions like Repetitive Motion Disorders of the Hand and Wrist.
+If you live in the greater nd the Bloomfield Hills area and are suffering from an injury or pain in your fingers, wrist, elbow or arm, contact board certified Bloomfield Hills area hand surgeon Doctor Rehman for a comprehensive evaluation and consultation.
+As with most medical conditions, early detection, awareness, and a prevention or treatment plan is the most effective way to combat the effects of conditions like Repetitive Motion Disorders of the hand and wrist.

 Bloomfield Hills Hand Doctor: 248.940.5233